 Radisson Edwardian Hotel/Free Trade Hall

-The Radisson is Manchester’s only 5-Star hotel (the Lowry is in Salford, pedants), gorgeously constructed around the shell of the Free Trade Hall, the city’s most famous building, where Disraeli discoursed, Dickens declaimed and Dylan was derided.
+Here’s the story: The Radisson is one of only two 5-Star hotels in Manchester.
+It was created in 2000 around the shell of the Free Trade Hall, the city’s most famous building, where Disraeli discoursed, Dickens declaimed and Dylan was derided.

-As a hotel, it is now where the most glamorous visitors to the city – Bill Clinton, Kylie Minogue, Sven and Gordon Brown (!) – are pampered in the penthouses on the top floor, and in the warm pools and parlours downstairs.
+As a hotel, it is now where the most glamorous visitors to the city – Bill Clinton, Kylie Minogue, Sven and Gordon Brown (!) – have been pampered in the penthouses and bathed in the warm pools downstairs.

-Much of the much-loved, much-mourned Free Trade Hall survives.
+Some of the much-loved, much-mourned Free Trade Hall survives.
 The statues of the figures that performed here that used to line the back wall are now in the stair well.
-The autograph wall signed by Anna Neagle, Segovia, Bobby Robson and Louis Armstrong, is on display upstairs.
+The autograph wall signed by Anna Neagle, Segovia, Bobby Robson and Louis Armstrong and many others, is on display upstairs.
 Edward Walters’s grand Renaissance-styled architecture, with the shields of the towns that supported Manchester in its bid for free trade decorated in stone between the arches, still forms the façade.
-Rooms and suites are named after famous figures like Ella Fitzgerald, David Bowie and Rudolph Valentino who performed here.
+Rooms and suites are named after famous figures such as Ella Fitzgerald, David Bowie and Rudolph Valentino who performed here.
 The Peterloo painting reminds visitors of the tragedy played out on this site in 1819.
 The Halle rooms recall the thousands of concerts orchestrated within; of the swirling batons swished by Hans Richter and John Barbirolli.

 This is luxury; a ledger of living and lasting legends.
 As a tour, it’s a taste of everything that Manchester stands for: quality, taste, fierce independence, a rebellious spirit, carefully-crafted culture and formidable architecture.